FAQ's for Employees

 There are various on-campus resources offered to students free of charge.
 Let the student know that many of these resources are confidential and any information shared will remain between the student and the resource.
 You can find details about each resource here.

-If you become aware that the complainant(s) and the accused are in the same class it's recommended that you consult with the Title IX Coordinator/Office of Social Equity - Director Lynn Klingensmith atLKlingensmith@wcupa.edu
+If you become aware that the complainant(s) and the accused are in the same class it's recommended that you consult with the Title IX Coordinator/Office for Diversity, Equity and Inclusion - Director Lynn Klingensmith atLKlingensmith@wcupa.edu

 , (610) 436-2433.

-The Center for Women and Gender Equity is a great place to get information on involvement options.
-Contact Alicia Hahn-Murphy, Director of the Center for Women and Gender Equity, at 610-436-2122 if you think you may be interested.
+The Center for Women and Gender Equity is a great place to get information on other involvement options.
+Contact Dr. Sendy Alcidonis, Senior Director of the Center for Women and Gender Equity, at 610-436-2122 if you think you may be interested.

 If you are interested in getting involved with the procedures that follow the report of an incident you have a few options.
 You may consider aiding in the conduct process as a hearing board member by contacting Christina Brenner, Director of Student Conduct, at (610) 436-3511 or aiding in the fact finding process by contacting Lynn Klingensmith, the Title IX coordinator, atLKlingensmith@wcupa.edu